California Commonsense Healthcare Proposal

 Section 3: Right to Healthcare

-1. Healthcare Access: All citizens of California shall have the fundamental right to access comprehensive, high-quality healthcare services through the California Commonsense Healthcare System (CCH).
+1. Healthcare Access: All legal residents of California shall have the fundamental right to access comprehensive, high-quality healthcare services through the California Commonsense Healthcare System (CCH).

 2. Non-Discrimination: The State shall not deny or limit the availability of healthcare services based on a resident’s income, employment status, or health condition.